 - there is good cause to believe that if I do not disclose information you or others would be exposed to a serious risk of harm

-This exception to the confidentiality rule is called the 'Duty of Care'.
+These exceptions to the confidentiality rule come under a provision called the 'Duty of Care'.

 In addition, if you have been referred to me by a third party (e.g. your employer or GP) or if I am working with you as part of a care team, I will share prearranged levels of information with the others involved in looking after you.We'll discuss what this level is at our first meeting and before any therapy takes place.

 My code of ethics also allows me to share anonymous case histories verbally or in hypnotherapy publications for the purposes of supervision or training.
 Anonymous means your personal details are removed and no information that might identify you is used.
 The Duty of Care provision applies to everyone but you can opt out of this other use of your information on the form you sign the first time we work together.

 I have accounts with social media sites such as Facebook, LinkedIn and Google+, which are used for business purposes.
 I am happy to connect at any level with other therapists and those with a general interest in hypnotherapy or hypnotherapy training.

 I do not accept friend requests from current or former therapy clients on these or any other social networking sites.
 My reason for this is that I believe that adding clients as friends can compromise confidentiality and blur the boundaries of our therapeutic relationship.
 If you have questions about this, please feel free to bring it up in-session and I'm happy to talk more about it.